michaeltamsil/test-my-math/README.md

 - tap button "done" and see whether right or wrong, wrong or right will give message and after seconds will random the equotation

 ## Picture
+i take it by my self this spring 2020
 ![](./images.png)